magentabusiness/magentabusiness.github.io/_includes/templates/provisioning/mqtt-basic-credentials-type.md

 #### Sample script

-To communicate with ThingsBoard we will use Paho MQTT module, so we should install it:
+To communicate with IoT Hub we will use Paho MQTT module, so we should install it:

 ```bash
 pip3 install paho-mqtt --user